 Hold yourself accountable, too.
 I would suggest not getting on the computer or phone during this time.
 Instead, read a teacher development book, work on next week’s lesson plans, or move a load of laundry.
 I speak from experience that if I opened my computer or phone during this time, I had a very difficult time pulling myself back for the next lesson even though my children were ready!

 Don’t assume this technique is only for young students.
 Older students also benefit from an occasional day of 10-minute break activities, although you may need to set some boundaries to encourage them to move.
+In the video below I explain how this has looked for us through the years.

 Another way we incorporate movement into our homeschool day is through brain breaks.
 Several times throughout our morning (or whenever we need to shake out the glazed-over look in their eyes) we pull a card from our brain breaks jar and do what it says.
 I participate with the girls and do it too.
 (All except the standing on your head one!)